lperezperez/Windows11Icons/README.md

 - [License](#license)

 ## Legal Notice
+> **This repository provides icons in `SVG` format.
+Be sure to read the terms of use before using them.**
+>
-> The icons provided in this repository may include trademarks, registered trademarks, or branded logos.
+> The icons provided in this repository may include _trademarks_, _registered trademarks_, or _branded logos_.
 Their use is permitted **solely for personal purposes**.
 Any other use, including but not limited to commercial applications, redistribution, or modification, **requires explicit permission** from the copyright holder of the respective trademark or logo.
 >
 > This repository is not affiliated with **Microsoft** or any of its subsidiaries.
 ## Requirements